googlefonts/googlesans/docs/MAINTAINER.md

 thai_phoSamphao
 ```

+A glyph list is enough for the import.
+The import script will grab all kerning groups and pairs that contain any of the imported glyphs.

+If you want more control over what groups are imported, you can provide a group list.
 Getting a group list needs a script, as Glyphs.app and Fontlab name kerning groups differently, making retrieval tedious.
 For Glyphs.app files, use:

 ```
 $ python3 scripts/gs-print-kerning-groups.py source/GoogleSans/GoogleSansSomeScript.glyphs > import_groups.txt